cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 ## Modify the DApp logic in fortune.py

-1. First we need to import the `subprocess package`:
+1. First we need to import the `subprocess` module:

 ```puthon
 import subprocess
 ```

-2. We then delete `from py_expression_eval import Parser` as we are not using the `parser` module in our application.
+2. Remove the line `from py_expression_eval import Parser` since we won't be using the `parser` module in this application..

 3. After setting up the import statements and the logger, add the `FORTUNE_CMD` command to the code right before defining the functions: